mlab817/faqs/src/food-development-center/what-will-be-the-role-of-fdc-in-the-rationalization-and-strengthening-of-the-da-national-and-regiona.md

 ---
  title: What will be the role of FDC in the rationalization and strengthening of the DA National and Regional Laboratory Services?

-tags: ["role","fdc","rationalization","strengthening","national","regional","laboratory","services"]

  ---

-### Food Development Center
+## Food Development Center

-## What will be the role of FDC in the rationalization and strengthening of the DA National and Regional Laboratory Services?
+# What will be the role of FDC in the rationalization and strengthening of the DA National and Regional Laboratory Services?

  - Lead the overall coordination and facilitation of activities  relevant to the rationalization of DA laboratory services.